hallowf/PCSX2_Configs/README.md

 1. AMD drivers have poor performance with OpenGL so it is out of question to use for now
 2. Multi Threaded microVU1 always seems to help
-3. Software mode always seems to fix texture issues but it does not allow to change the resolution and performance is poor
+3. Software mode seems to fix texture issues but it does not allow to change the resolution and performance is poor
 4. GS SSE4 seems to be the most stable*ish gs plugin **Performance of the plugin is most definitely associated with GPU and CPU, some might behave differently...**

 ## My system specs: